 - The Good Women at Northlund video

-– Tweet.
-It’s an easy, instant and free way to connect with other feminists and to get news.
-Twitter 101 can help.
-Send your abortion story to #ihadanabortion.
+– Tweet, Insta.
+Twitter and Instagram are easy, immediate and free ways to connect with other feminists and to get news.

 – Show films.
 Good documentaries include: The Abortion Diaries; I Had an Abortion; Beyond the Politics of Life & Choice; 12th & Delaware; The Coat Hanger Project; From Danger to Dignity; and The Education of Shelby Knox.
-Some good dramas: 4 months, 3 weeks, 2 days; Vera Drake; Fast Times at Ridgemont High; Citizen Ruth; The Cider House Rules; Dirty Dancing; Just Another Girl on the IRT; If These Walls Could Talk.
+Some good dramas: 4 months, 3 weeks, 2 days; Vera Drake; Fast Times at Ridgemont High; Citizen Ruth; The Cider House Rules; Dirty Dancing; Just Another Girl on the IRT; If These Walls Could Talk, Ask for Jane.
 A doc/drama mix: Words of Choice on DVD.

 - Make an event display from abortion rights posters.